takenet/markdocs/README.md

 On the GitHub project that will host your documentation filed, create a `docs` folder in the root folder.

 If you want to localize your docs, create a folder for each culture.
-At the moment only TweLetterCultureCodes are supported as culture options.
+At the moment, only TweLetterCultureCodes are supported as culture options.
 Name your folder accordingly.
 Ex:

 ```yaml